mrs4ndman/certs/README.md

-# Certifications:
+## Collection of files that I've created / used in some of my certifications:

-## Collection of files that I've created / used across many of my certifications:
+## Also contains links to said certs

-### OW - [OpenWebinars](https://openwebinars.net/cert/SjIP) certifications that I recently got
+    - OW - [OpenWebinars](https://openwebinars.net/cert/SjIP) certifications that I recently got